AICarope/Logistic-Regression-machine-learning-project-up/README.md

 - **Expand the dataset** for better risk assessment.
 - **Further optimize machine learning models** with cost-sensitive learning techniques.

-This project demonstrates how **machine learning can improve heart attack risk prediction in women**, paving the way for **more personalized, AI-driven healthcare interventions**. 🚀
+This project demonstrates how **machine learning can improve heart attack risk prediction in women**, paving the way for **more personalized, AI-driven healthcare interventions**.
+For instance this prototype [VivaHeart] (https://github.com/AICarope/Deep-Learning-CNN-Artificial-Intelligence-Project) 🚀